ArtistXoder/mozmile/README.md

 # MinecraftServer
-This is a Minecraft Sever setup for my Raspberry Pi 400 This is my sever setup feel free to reuse for open source projects!
+This is the Minecraft Sever setup for my Raspberry Pi This is my sever setup feel free to reuse for open source projects!
 1) How to download type sudo apt-get install git
 2) Than type cd MinecraftServer